stevana/raft/README.md

 and preferences regarding, we provide two type classes that abstract the specifics of writing log entries to disk as well as a few other small bits of relevant data.
 These are separated due to the nature in which the log entries are queried, often by specific index and without bounds.
-Thus it may be desirable to store the log entries in an efficient database.
+Thus, it may be desirable to store the log entries in an efficient database.
 The remaining persistent data is always read and written atomically, and has a much smaller storage footprint.